Sask. college wants circumcision rates reduced

 MDs should know they can refuse to perform procedure

-If a procedure has shown little evidence of expected benefit and there's a recognized risk of surgical complications, "it would generally be considered imprudent if not improper for a surgeon to perform such a surgical procedure," said a memo to physicians from the college registrar, Dr. Dennis Kendel.
+If a procedure has shown little evidence of expected benefit and there's a recognized risk of surgical complications, it would generally be considered imprudent if not improper for a surgeon to perform such a surgical procedure, said a memo to physicians from the college registrar, Dr. Dennis Kendel.

-The Canadian Pediatric Society has cautioned against routine circumcision for the past 25 years, but that has not drastically affected the rate of circumcision in Saskatchewan where 27.6% of newborn males were circumcised in 2000/01.
+The External link Canadian Pediatric Society has cautioned against routine circumcision for the past 25 years, but that has not drastically affected the rate of circumcision in Saskatchewan where 27.6% of newborn males were circumcised in 2000/01.

 Even though circumcision became a non-insured service in 1996, the rate dropped only moderately over the past five years, said the memo.